Home / Blog / Debt, Financial

-Question: It’s spring across Canada which also means it’s tax season.
-A deep “sigh” may be your initial response.
-You may be in the process of filing your tax returns or you may have already filed and received your 2016 tax assessment and refund.
-You are ahead of the curve, good start!
-Many have a balance owing from prior years and now have taxes owed for this year.
-If you can’t afford to pay the outstanding income taxes, read on to find out what your options are.
+Overheard in a recent conversation: “I’m so glad we learned about parallelograms in high school and nothing about income tax.
+That’s really coming in handy during this parallelogram season”.
+It’s spring which means it’s also tax season.
+You may be in the process of filing your tax returns or maybe you are ahead of the game and have already received your 2015 tax assessment.
+Many have a balance owing from prior years on top of taxes owed for this year.
+If you can’t afford to pay the outstanding income taxes, what are your options?

-It’s not uncommon for taxpayers to carry a balance with the Canada Revenue Agency (CRA) – for some, the amount can be significant.
+It’s not uncommon to owe taxes to the Canada Revenue Agency (CRA) —for some, the amount can be significant.
 Burying your head in the sand is not the answer.
-The tax man will not go away so you should not ignore tax assessments or collection notices.
+The tax man will not go away so you should not ignore tax assessment or collection notices.
 Many are under the impression that nothing can be done about it, because tax debt is different from other debt and because CRA has special powers.
 This is only partly true.

 Income tax is administered under federal and provincial tax laws.
 Those laws grant CRA certain powers of collection other creditors don’t have.
 The fact remains that income tax debt is an unsecured debt with the same ranking as credit cards, personal loans and other similar debt.
-Unless CRA has taken steps to take security, like placing a lien on your home, payment of your income taxes can be negotiated and reduced under a formal plan such as a consumer proposal.
-Many are surprised to find out that income tax arrears can be discharged if a bankruptcy is filed.
+Unless CRA has taken steps to take security, like placing a lien on your home, the amount can be negotiated under a formal plan such as a consumer proposal.

 If you are owed a tax refund for the year in which you file a bankruptcy (or any prior years), CRA will apply it to your outstanding tax debt and pay the difference, if any, to the Trustee.